supix/NaturalShift/README.md

 The best solution found during computation is printed to the console.

 Too tricky?
 Read the [wiki](https://github.com/supix/NaturalShift/wiki)! :-)

+# Wiki

-Wiki clearly explains the concepts behind this library and all its features.
+In the [wiki](https://github.com/supix/NaturalShift/wiki) you can find a lot of useful information about how to use and configure this library.
+Wiki clearly explains the concepts behind this library and all of its features.

 # License
 NaturalShift is released under the terms of AGPL-3.0 license.
 This library is Free Software because of [this](https://www.youtube.com/watch?v=DjqGvUcPDZs).